gaberuseff/donut-hub-admin/README.md

 # Donut Hub - Admin

-the controle verion for the donut hub project - By gaberuseff (username on all plattforms);
+the controle version for the donut hub project - By gaberuseff (username on all plattforms);